 Please bring details of any prescribed medication or supplements you are taking.
 If you have any recent relevant X-rays, scans or medical reports please bring these with you.
 Also bring any orthotics, braces or supports you use.

 Osteopathic diagnosis and treatment involves both observation and palpation, therefore you will probably be asked to undress to your underwear but it is not compulsory.
 Your privacy will be respected at all times.
 If it is important to you that you are seen by a practitioner of the same gender, please make it clear at the time of booking.

 You are welcome to bring a companion with you.
 Please be aware that they will become party to all conversation during the appointment.
 Anyone under the age of 16 should be accompanied at all times by a parent or appointed guardian.

 It is not necessary to advise your GP.
 As primary healthcare practitioners, we are clinically trained to assess patients without recourse to medical records.
 Occasionally we need to contact your GP about aspects of your health and medical history.
 We will always obtain your consent before contacting your GP or other medical carers.

-The primary aim of your initial consultation is to establish what is wrong and whether osteopathy is a safe and appropriate treatment for you.
-Providing there are no contraindications we would normally expect to treat you on your first visit.
+The primary aim of your initial consultation is to establish what is wrong and whether osteopathy is a safe and appropriate treatment for you, to explain what is going on and discuss forward pathways.
+Providing there are no contraindications, and you consent to treatment, we would normally expect to treat you on your first visit.

 Most people initially feel easier after treatment.
 It is not unusual to then experience a treatment reaction and become more uncomfortable as the day goes on.
 This usually only happens after your first one or two treatments.
 The discomfort may last for a couple of days and is usually easily controlled.
 Your osteopath will advise you on post-treatment self-help to minimise this reaction.
 If you are concerned about how things feel after a treatment, please get in touch.